w3c/did-wg/WorkMode/index.md

 meeting during that week.
 The dates/locations are generally known a year or more in advance.

-For the minutes, resolutions, and consensus achieved at the f2f meetings the same [rules](#telco) as for teleconferences apply.
+For the minutes, resolutions, and consensus achieved at the f2f meetings, the same [rules](#telco) as for teleconferences apply.

 #### Scribing